Design and Control of a Bio-inspired Wheeled Bipedal Robot: Abstract

 \section{Abstract}

-Wheeled bipedal robots have the capability to execute agile and versatile locomotion tasks in unknown terrains, with balancing being a key criteria in evaluating their dynamic performance.
-This paper focuses on enhancing the balancing performance of wheeled bipedal robots through innovations in both hardware and software aspects.
-A bio-inspired mechanical design, inspired by the human barbell squat, is proposed and implemented to achieve an efficient distribution of load onto the limb joints.
-This design improves knee torque joint efficiency and facilitates control over the distribution of the center of mass (CoM).
-Meanwhile, a customized balance model, namely the wheeled linear inverted pendulum (wLIP), is developed.
-The wLIP surpasses other alternatives by providing a more accurate estimation of wheeled robot dynamics while ensuring balancing stability.
-Experimental results demonstrate that the robot is capable of maintaining balance while manipulating pelvis states and CoM velocity; furthermore, it exhibits robustness against external disturbances and unknown terrains.
+Wheeled bipedal robots (WBRs) have the capability to execute agile and versatile locomotion tasks.
+This paper focuses on improving the dynamic performance of WBRs through innovations in both hardware and software development.
+Inspired by the human barbell squat, a bionic mechanical design is proposed and implemented as shown in Fig. \ref{fig:overview_first}.
+It distributes the weight onto its hip and knee joints to improve the effectiveness of joint motors while maintaining a relatively large workspace of the base link.
+Meanwhile, a novel model-based controller is devised, synthesizing height-variable wheeled linear inverted pendulum (HV-wLIP) model, Control Lyapunov Function (CLF) and whole-body dynamics for theoretically guaranteed stability and efficient computation.
+Compared with other alternatives, as a more accurate approximation of the WBR dynamics, the HV-wLIP can enable more agile response and provide theory basis for WBR controller design.
+Experimental results demonstrate that the robot could perform human-like deep squat, and is capable of maintaining tracking CoM velocity while manipulating base states.
+Furthermore, it exhibited robustness against external disturbances and unknown terrains even in the wild.